Programs For Troubled Teens and Families From Tennessee

 While no one looks back on early puberty fondly, in some cases, the sudden intense physical and emotional changes that occur during this period can pull families apart, ruin relationships, and cause severe distress for all involved.
 While most teenagers face similar struggles, some are more resilient than others and do not experience the same level of distress.

-During this difficult period, many Tennessee teens and their families may benefit from a nurturing program for troubled teens, like Asheville Academy for Girls that combines intensive therapeutic support and accredited academics.
-Specifically targeted at ages 10-14, Asheville Academy for Girls guides troubled Tennessee girls on their journey through adolescence into young adulthood.
+During this difficult period, many Tennessee teens and their families may benefit from a nurturing program for troubled teens, like Asheville Academy that combines intensive therapeutic support and accredited academics.
+Specifically targeted at ages 10-14, Asheville Academy guides troubled Tennessee girls on their journey through adolescence into young adulthood.
 Rather than being “troubled,” we believe that our students are struggling with a variety of social, emotional, and behavioral challenges that can be overcome by learning appropriate coping mechanisms.

 Our therapeutic boarding school can help your family from Tennessee build confidence and find success.
 Call 800-264-8709 to learn more about how we can help your family today!